danimfernandes/iNEAL.df/notebooks/f4/README.md

 # f4-statistics #
 ## Replicating Qin & Stoneking 2015 ##

-Qin & Stoneking used f4-statistics to investigate how many alleles modern populations (X) shared with Neanderthals versus Denisovans (or vice versa).
+Qin & Stoneking used f4-statistics to investigate modern populations (X) shared more alleles with Neanderthals versus Denisovans (or vice versa).

     f4(Yoruba, X; Neanderthal, Denisovan)
     f4 > 0      X closer to Neanderthal than to Denisovan